Last Updated on October 17, 2021 by

 Use A Suitable Vacuum Cleaner.

 Since there are various types of vacuum cleaners for carpets, choosing the right one to suit your needs is necessary.
 You can use a handheld, upright, or canister model, depending on the type of carpet that you have.
-Some models have performance capabilities that enable them to remove the dirt while containing dust.
+Some models have performance capabilities that enable them to remove dirt while containing dust.

 You can look for a vacuum cleaner that is CRI (Carpet and Rug Institute) certified for effective vacuuming outcomes.
 CRI awards a seal of approval for vacuum cleaners that meet its standards for dust containment, soil removal, and carpet appearance retention.